-The memorandum documents the decision by the U.S. Department of Energy to conduct a removal action to address groundwater contamination within an area known as Operable Unit III at Brookhaven National Laboratory.
+The Action Memorandum for Operable Unit III Groundwater Removal Action documents the decision by the U.S. Department of Energy to conduct an interim removal action for groundwater contaminants within Operable Unit III at Brookhaven National Laboratory.

 The system will be sampled regularly in accordance with state permit requirements.
-All monitoring is overseen by the Department of Energy, the U.S. Environmental Protection Agency and N.Y.
-State Department of Environmental Conservation.
+All monitoring is overseen by the Department of Energy, the U.S. Environmental Protection Agency and the Department of Environmental Conservation.

 Back to the ERD Home Page